 VSO is the answer.
 Under calm air conditions, approaches are flown at around 15% above stall speed for maximum efficiency.
 For the FAA to designate an aircraft airworthy, it must demonstrate the capability to withstand a crosswind within 20% of VSO.

-2 responses to “V1 and Other Airspeeds”
+2 thoughts on “V1 and Other Airspeeds”